The chromatic index of finite projective spaces: Introduction

 \section{Introduction}

 A {\em Steiner system $S(2,k,v)$} is a pair $\mathcal{D}=(V,\B)$ where $V$ is a set of $v$ {\em points}, and $\B$ is a collection of $k$-subsets of $V$ called {\em blocks}, such that every pair of distinct elements of $V$ is contained in exactly one block of $\B$.
-A set of disjoint blocks in $\mathcal{D}$ is called a {\em partial parallel class}.
+A set of pairwise disjoint blocks in $\mathcal{D}$ is called a {\em partial parallel class}.
 A partial parallel class containing all the points of $\mathcal{D}$ is called a {\em parallel class}. $\mathcal{D}$ is said to be {\em resolvable} if $\B$ can be partitioned into parallel classes.
-A {\em block coloring} of $\mathcal{D}$ is to color all blocks of $\mathcal{D}$ such that blocks with the same color do not intersect each other.
-Each set of blocks in $\mathcal{D}$ with the same color is called a {\em color class} and each color class is a partial parallel class.
+A {\em block coloring} of $\mathcal{D}$ is a mapping $c:\B\rightarrow C$ where $C$ is a set of colors such that blocks with the same color do not pairwise intersect.
+A set of blocks in $\mathcal{D}$ with the same color is called a {\em color class} and each color class is a partial parallel class.
 The {\em chromatic index} of $\mathcal{D}$, denoted by $\chi'(\mathcal{D})$, refers to the minimum number of colors needed to color all blocks.
 Since the number of blocks contained in each color class is no more than $\lfloor v/k\rfloor$, $\chi'(\mathcal{D})\geq{|\B|}/{\lfloor v/k \rfloor}$ (cf. \cite[Section 3.2]{rc}). $\mathcal{D}$ is resolvable if and only if $\chi'(\mathcal{D})=k|\B|/v=(v-1)/(k-1)$.

 A special case of a well-known conjecture of Erd\" os, Faber and Lov$\acute{\rm a}$sz \cite{e81} can be formulated as the statement that the chromatic index of any $S(2,k,v)$ is no more than $v$.
-This conjecture has been showed to hold for any cyclic $S(2,k,v)$ by Colbourn and Colbourn \cite{3uni}, and for any $S(2,k,v)$ with sufficiently large $v$ by Kang, Kelly, K\"uhn, Methuku and Osthus \cite{proof}.
+This conjecture has been shown to hold for any cyclic $S(2,k,v)$ by Colbourn and Colbourn \cite{3uni}, and for any $S(2,k,v)$ with sufficiently large $v$ by Kang, Kelly, K\"uhn, Methuku and Osthus \cite{proof}.